 About This Interview

-In his two-and-a-half hour Archive interview, Alex Anderson (1920-2010) speaks about his early years where he began his animation career at his uncle's Terrytoons.
+In his two-and-a-half-hour Archive interview, Alex Anderson (1920-2010) speaks about his early years where he began his animation career at his uncle's Terrytoons.
 Anderson talks about deciding to produce animated cartoons for television (at the time of the medium's introduction) and forming a partnership with Jay Ward to produce the first animated cartoon for television, Crusader Rabbit, which debuted in 1949.
 He describes the technique that was used for the series called "limited animation."
 He discusses the creation of the prototypes of "Rocky and Bullwinkle" and "Dudley Do-Right" – characters that Ward later used to create those classic cartoons.
-Karen Herman conducted the interview at Anderson's home in Pebble Beach, CA on July 20, 2001.
+Karen Herman conducted the interview at Anderson's home on July 20, 2001 in Pebble Beach, CA.